 How is an enduring material activity defined?

 When reporting the number of learners for an enduring material activity, you should count all learners who completed all or a portion of the activity and whose participation can be verified in some manner.
-The accreditor would not consider individuals that only received the enduring material activity but did not actually complete all or a portion of it to be learners.
+The accreditor would not consider individuals that only received the enduring material activity but did not actually complete a portion of it to be learners.